Share this article

 Helping each other keep clean

 Cats are expert self-groomers, but even they can’t reach every spot.
 So, why do cats lick each other?
 Well, have you ever tried to lick the back of your head?
 Exactly.
-When you see cats licking each other, it’s a practical way to clean tricky areas and remove dirt, stray hairs, and even fleas and ticks, which can be vital for their health.
+When you see cats licking each other, it’s a practical way to clean tricky areas and remove dirt and stray hairs.

 Motherly instincts